-WARNINGS Patients treated with parenteral aminoglycosides should be under close clinical observation because of the potential ototoxicity and nephrotoxicity associate with their use.
-Safety for treatment periods that are longer than 14 days has not been established.
+Patients treated with parenteral aminoglycosides should be under close clinical observation because of the potential ototoxicity Patients treated with parenteral aminoglycosides should be under close clinical observation because of the potential ototoxicity and nephrotoxicity associated with their use.
+Safety for treatment periods that are longer than 14 days has not been estabilished.

-with their use.
-Safety for treatment periods that are longer than 14 days has not been established.
 Neurotoxicity, manifested as vestibular and permanent bilateral auditory ototoxicity, can occur in patients with pre-existing renal damage and in patients with normal renal function treated at higher doses and/or for periods longer than those recommended.
 The risk of aminoglycoside-induced ototoxicity is greater in patients with renal damage.
 High-frequency deafness usually occurs first and can be detected only by audiometric testing.
-Vertige may occur and may be evidence of vestibular injury.
-Other manifestations of neurotoxicity may include numbers, skin tingling, muscle twitching, and convulsions.
+Vertigo may occur and may be evidence of vestibular injury.
+Other manifestations of neurotoxicity may include numbness, skin tingling, muscle twitching, and convulsions.
 The risk of hearing loss due to aminoglycoside increases with the degree of exposure to either high peak or high trough serum concentrations.
-Patients developing cochear damage may not have symptoms during therapy to want them of developing either herve toxicity, and total or partial irreversible bilateral deafness may occur after the drug has been discontinued.
-Aminoglycoside-induced otoxicity is greater in patients with impaired renal function and in those who receive high doses or prolonged therapy.

-Neuromuscular blockade and respiratory paralysis have been reported following parenteral injection, topical instillation (as in orthopedic and abdo irrigation or in local treatment of empyema), and following oral use of aminoglycosides.
-The possibility of these phenomena should be considered if an glycosides are administered by any route, especially in patients receiving anesthetics; neuromuscular-blocking agents such as tubocurarine, succinylch or decamethonium; or in patients receiving massive transfusions of citrate-anticoagulated blood.
-If blockage occurs, calcium salts may reverse these phe ena, but mechanical respiratory assistance may be necessary.
+Patients developing cochlear damage may not have symptoms during therapy to warn them of developing eighth-nerve toxicity, and total or partial irreversible bilateral deafness may occur after the drug has been discontinued.
+Aminoglycoside-induced ototoxicity is usually irreversible or partial irreversible bilateral deafness may occur after the drug has been discontinued.
+Aminoglycoside-induced ofotoxicity is usually irreversible.
+Aminoglycoside are potentially nephrotoxic.
+The risk of nephrotoxiciy is greater in patients with impaired renal function and in those who receive high doses or prolonged therapy.
+Neuromuscular blockade and respiratory paralysis have been reported following parenteral injection, topical instillation (as in orthopedic and abdominal irrigation or in local treatment of empyema), and following oral use of aminoglycosides.
+The possibility of these phenomena should be considered if aminoglycosides are administered by any route, especially in patients receiving massive transfusions of citrate-anticoagulated blood.
+If blockage occurs, calcium salts may reverse these phenomena, but mechanical respiratory assistance may be necessary.
+Renal and eighth-nerve function should be closely monitored, especially in patients with known or suspected renal impairment at

-Eran, and eighth-nerve function should be closely monitored, especially in patients with known or suspected renal impairment at the onset of therapy and also in those whose renal function is initially normal but who develop signs of renal dysfunction during therapy.
+Renal and eighth-nerve function should be closely monitored, especially in patients with known or suspected renal impairment at The name of the rays and also in those whose real function is initially normal but who develops signs of read dysfunction during the rays.
 Serum concentrations of amikacin should be monitored when feasible to assure adequate levels and to avoid potentially toxic levels and prolonged peak concentrations above 35 micrograms per mL.
 Urine should be examined for decreased specific gravity, increased excretion of proteins, and the presence of cells or casts.
 Blood urea nitrogen (BUN), serum creatinine or creatinine clearance should be measured periodically.
-Serial audiograms should be obtained where feasible in patients old enough to be tested, particularly high-risk patients.
-Evidence of otoxicity (dizziness, vertigo, tinnitus, roaring in the ears, and hearing loss) or nephrotoxicity requires discontinuation of the drug or dosage adjustment.
+Serial audiograms should be obtained where feasible in patients old enough to be totated extended to the instance in the totation of totations.

-Concurrent and/or sequential systemic, oral or topical use of other neurotoxic or nephrotoxic products, particularly bacitracin, cisplatin, amphotericin B, cephaloridine, paromonycin, viomycin, polymyxin B, colistin, vancomycin or other aminoglycosides, should be avoided.
+tested, particularly high-risk patients.
+Evidence of otobxicity (dizziness, vertigo, tinnitus, roaring in the ears, and hearing loss) or nephrotoxicity requires discontinuation of the drug or dosage adjustment.
+Concurrent and/or sequential systemic, oral or topical use of other neurotoxic or nephrotoxic products, particularly bacitracin, cisplatin, amphotericin B, cephaloridine, paromomycin, viomycin, polymyxin B, colistin, vancomycin or other aminoglycosides, should be avoided.
 Other factors that may increase risk of toxicity are advanced age and dehydration.

-The concurrent use of amikacin with potent diuretics (ethacrynic acid or furosemide) should be avoided since diuretics by themselves may cause ototox In addition, when administered intravenously, diuretics may enhance aminoglycoside toxicity by altering the antibiotic concentrations in serum and tiss
+The concurrent use of amikacin with potent diuretics (ethacrynic acid or furosemide) should be avoided since diuretics by themselves may cause ototxicity.
+In addition, when administered intravenously, diuretics may enhance aminoglycoside toxicity by altering the antibiotic concentrations in serum and lissue. altering the antibiotic concentrations in serum and tissue.

-GENERIC NAME e Injection IP
+GENERIC NAME Amikacin Sulphate Injection IP